hellowaywewe/py-spdk/README.md

 # py-spdk
 ## Problem description

 As we all know, SPDK is a high-performance kit written in c.
 It is hard for management-level applications written in python to connect with SPDK-based app (as: nvmf_tgt, etc.) directly.
 For this reason, developers should be able to provide a client for callers to make convenient use of SPDK-based app.
-The py-spdk is such a python client that is designed for the upper-level management applications to communicate more fully and to get data returned by SPDK-based app.
+The py-spdk is such a python client that is designed for the upper-level management applications to communicate more fully and get data returned by SPDK-based app.

 ## Use case